 Because of globalization Russia has become dependent on use of the sea and so is vulnerable to strategic coercion from the sea.

-All Western navies, along with land-based military power, should enforce the embargo until Russia agrees to the restoration of the status quo ante, at a minimum.
+All Western navies, along with land-based military power, should enforce the blockade until Russia agrees to the restoration of the status quo ante.

-If analysis shows embargo/E2 is likely to contribute toward deterring war or producing an acceptable outcome in war, NATO should immediately and publicly incorporate embargo in its strategic plans vs. Russia.
+If blockade is judged likely to contribute toward deterring war or producing an acceptable outcome in war, blockade enforcement vs. Russia should be immediately adopted as a component of current strategic plans.

 What Kind of a War with Russia

-The embargo/E2 concept is aimed at increasing the contribution that the US and allied naval power can make to achieve national and Alliance defense goals, specifically: 1) to deter Russian aggression against a NATO member; 2) if deterrence fails, to fight and terminate war on acceptable terms; and, 3) to provide the US NCA and NATO authorities with additional options to respond to crises where Russia’s threats and intentions may be ambiguous (e.g., hybrid warfare, “little green men,” etc.).
+The blockade concept is aimed at increasing the contribution that US and allied naval power can make to achieve national and Alliance defense goals, specifically: 1) to deter Russian aggression against a NATO member; 2) if necessary, to fight and terminate war on acceptable terms; and, 3) to provide the US NCA and NATO authorities with additional options to respond to crises where Russia’s threats and intentions may be ambiguous (e.g., hybrid warfare, “little green men,” etc.).

 Proposed Actions vs. Russia

-The West and allies must credibly threaten to deprive Russia of the use of the world ocean to an extent and for a period of time viewed as strategically meaningful.
-Russia would face a choice between seeking or holding on to local gains on its periphery—for example, territory and/or the political compliance of NATO Baltic states—at the cost of being cut off from much of the world economy.
+The West must credibly threaten to deprive Russia of the use of the world ocean for a strategically meaningful period of time.
+Russia would face a choice between holding on to local gains on its periphery—for example, territory and/or the political compliance of NATO Baltic states—at the cost of being cut off from most of the world economy.
 The latter would mean a death knell for Russia’s hopes to benefit from export of LNG and agricultural products.

 In an Article 5 war, commerce and other civil activities would cease in contested waters of the Baltic and Black Seas.
 These areas are not addressed here.
 In more distant waters, US and NATO forces and those of other allies would of course attack Russian naval ships wherever they are found, but they would be secondary targets.
 The main focus would be on non-military, economic assets: all ships of the merchant fleet, LNG carriers, fish factory ships and other fishers, and scientific research ships.
 (Russian cruise/passenger ships would be a special category to be safeguarded in all circumstances.)

-This strategy is in the mold of allied blockades of Germany in the two world wars, but is tailored to deal with conflict on a lesser scale against a relatively weak Russia (compared with its Soviet predecessor).
-Embargo and planning for its enforcement (E2) should be publicly discussed in US and NATO forums to enhance deterrent effects.
-Public knowledge will occur in any case because approval by NATO political councils will likely be required for such a departure from traditional NATO plans.
+Planning for blockade enforcement (BE) should be publicly discussed in US and NATO forums to enhance deterrent effects.
+Public knowledge will probably occur in any case because approval by NATO political councils will likely be required for such a departure from traditional NATO naval plans.

 Further, BE can produce desirable effects in times of crisis.
-It’s long been obvious that if there should be an Article 5 war, the Danish and Turkish straits would be closed to Russian shipping by direct action.
-What is new is that in a period of severe crisis—a period of neither peace but not yet war—Russian civil ships would be permitted to exit the Baltic and Black Seas but would be marked and shadowed by NATO naval forces including land-based air.
+It’s long been obvious that if there should be an Article 5 war, NATO would close the Danish and Turkish straits to Russian ships by direct action.
+What is new is that in a period of severe crisis—a period of a fragile peace but not yet war—Russian civil ships would be permitted to exit the Baltic and Black Seas but would be marked and shadowed by NATO naval forces including land-based air.
 (Similar action would take place in other theaters.)
-This would send a message that they could be seized or sunk when desired—an example of using the E2 to respond to ambiguous Russian threats.
+This would send a message that they could be seized, sunk, or disabled if/when NATO chooses—an example of using BE to make a calibrated response to ambiguous Russian threats.

-If war breaks out, Russian ships out on the world ocean Russian ships would obviously not be permitted to return to Russia.
+If war breaks out, Russian ships out on the world ocean would obviously not be permitted to return to Russia.
 For reasons advanced below, seizure would be superior to sinking them.
 The US Navy would take the lead in organizing and backing up NATO operations in European waters and in synchronizing NATO and US-national plans, including for operations, operational security, and geographic deconfliction.
-The USN would also take the lead in the Arctic and the Pacific, possibly with Japanese and Korean support, and would deal with Russian maritime assets in other theaters, making the strategy global in scale.
-NATO’s maritime thinking—while focused on Europe—should not remain confined to European waters but become global in scope.
+The USN would also take the lead in the Arctic and the Pacific and would deal with Russian maritime assets in other theaters, making the strategy global in scope.

 Historical Precedent and a Needed Weapon

 - Does not directly threaten Russian territory nor the regime.
-An embargo strategy seems in keeping with NATO’s definition of itself as a defensive alliance.
+A blockade strategy seems in keeping with NATO’s definition of itself as a defensive alliance.

-- Poses a threat impossible for Russia to answer in kind, except perhaps with mines, which it is likely to use in any case.
+- Poses a threat impossible for Russia to answer in kind, except with mines, likely to be used in any case.

-- Exploits NATO naval forces which, under current plans, are tailored mainly to protect transatlantic SLOCs.
-Whatever threat the Russians might pose to the SLOCs of the North Atlantic—almost certainly small today and for the foreseeable future—would be deflected by further tying up Russian forces on the defense.
-This effect alone may well justify adopting embargo/E2.
-In short, embargo/E2 adds offense to traditional SLOC defense (which can never be neglected, but should not constitute the be-all, end-all of NATO plans).
+- Exploits NATO naval forces likely to be underused because they currently are tailored mainly to protect transatlantic SLOCs.
+Whatever threat Russia might pose to the SLOCs of the North Atlantic—almost certainly small today and for the foreseeable future—would be deflected by further tying up Russian forces on the defense.
+This effect alone may well justify adopting blockade/BE.
+In short, BE adds offense to traditional SLOC defense (which can never be neglected, but should not constitute the be-all, end-all of NATO plans).